python/cpython/Doc/library/socket.rst

 .. function:: sethostname(name)

    Set the machine's hostname to *name*.
-This will raise a :exc:`OSError` if you don't have enough rights.
+This will raise an :exc:`OSError` if you don't have enough rights.

    Availability: Unix.